dung204/Library_Management_PRJ301/README.md

 This web application is built with:

 - [Java 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)
-- [Spring](https://spring.io/) (as the web framework) & Spring Boot
+- [Spring](https://spring.io/): the web framework and its tools:
+  - [Spring Boot](https://spring.io/projects/spring-boot): Scaffolding, running and building Spring application easily
+  - [Spring Security](https://spring.io/projects/spring-security): Authentication, authorization and access-control framework
-- [Maven](https://maven.apache.org/) (as the project management tool)
+- [Maven](https://maven.apache.org/): the project management tool
-- [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) (as the database management system)
+- [Azure SQL database](https://www.microsoft.com/en-us/sql-server/sql-server-downloads): the cloud-based version of SQL Server
-- [Docker](https://www.docker.com/) (to run the application, and database in a seperated environment, i.e. container)
 - JSP (Jakarta Server Page, as the view technology)
 - JSTL (Jakarta Standard Tag Library, to simplify the JSP code)
+- [Heroku](): to deploy this web app to the cloud

-This is a project for the Assignment 1 of PRJ301 (Java Web Application Development) course at FPT University.
+The purpose of this project for the Assignment 1 of PRJ301 (Java Web Application Development) course at FPT University.

 ## 2. Features